eljefedelrodeodeljefe/kube-js/README.md

 ### ReplicationController Pods

-kubernetes-client provides a shortcut for listing all Pods matching a ReplicationController selector:
+`kube-js` provides a shortcut for listing all Pods matching a ReplicationController selector:

 ```js
 core.ns.rc.po.get(print);
 ```

-kubernetes-client deletes all the Pods associated with a ReplicationController when it deletes the ReplicationController.
+`kube-js` deletes all the Pods associated with a ReplicationController when it deletes the ReplicationController.
 You can preserve the Pods: